standard-procedure/signal/README.md

 So our dependent (maybe it's the user-interface showing a name badge on-screen) needs to know which format to use - either combined names or just first.
 And, because this is a live system, it needs to update itself if something changes.

 If we're showing the combined name, we depend on first_name and last_name.
 But if we're showing the shorter version, we only depend on the first_name - we don't want the dependency on last_name, because, should the last_name change, it will trigger a UI update even though nothing needs to be redrawn.
-At best, this is uneccessary CPU usage, at worst, it could result in slow responses and lots of flicker.
+At best, this is unnecessary CPU usage, at worst, it could result in slow responses and lots of flicker.

 (Of course, this is a trivial example, but you can imagine how if you've got a whole load of complex inter-dependencies which are frequently updated, the cost of redraws quickly becomes an issue)